 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

 For a safer buying and selling experience on eBay, some items may be subject to additional limits.
 For example, we don't allow listings for counterfeit items, fakes, replicas, or unauthorized copies.
 Such items may infringe on someone's copyright or trademark and are harmful to legitimate sellers, buyers, and eBay.

-Some of these limits will be lifted after you've established a good selling history, but other types of limits will always remain in place.
+Some item limits will be lifted once you've established a good selling history, but other types of limits will always remain in place.
 Sellers who have good detailed seller ratings and are confident in the authenticity and origin of their items may be eligible to have the selling limit increased.

 Note: These are item-based limits, as opposed to account limits or category limits.

 When you list an item, you may see a message letting you know that you have met, or are close to, one of your monthly account limits.
 If you can't wait until the next month to continue listing, you can click the link in the message to request higher selling limits.
 Some sellers may also find this link in the All Selling section of My eBay in the Monthly selling limits section.

 From time to time, we ask members to verify contact information and business practices before they're allowed to list more items on our website.
 We also sometimes ask members to confirm some information.